 At any rate, the T51 was fitted with the full 2.5-litre unit.
 Cooper’s engine supplier – Coventry Climax – had increased its stroke, to make up the difference.
 The new Cooper kicked out 230bhp.
 That was still less than its rivals.
 Its compactness-based handling advantage, however, was enough to see them off.
 The rear-engined set-up had knock-on positives.
 With no prop-shaft now needed, the driver could sit lower – with all the streamlining pluses that brought.
 Weight-saving, too, was a beneficiary.
 It was more than just junking the prop-shaft.
 With engine and final drive directly linked, the transmission could be less robust.
 That meant less weight.
 Overall, the T51’s mass was more centrally-aligned.
 That made it even more manoeuvrable than it already was.
 In turn, tyre wear, too, improved.
 And, that was just the car.
 When it came to the T51’s driving roster – it was impressive, to say the least.
-As well as \’Black Jack\’ Brabham, Stirling Moss and Bruce McLaren were on hand.
+As well as ‘Black Jack’ Brabham, Stirling Moss and Bruce McLaren were on hand.
 Both the Monaco and British GPs fell to the Cooper, that year.
 Indeed, it was en route to winning the World Championship – at the first time of asking.
 That spoke volumes, regarding the impact the T51 made.
-In effect, John Cooper’s team – and its \’front-to-back\’ engine ideas – re-wrote the F1 tech spec.
-And, in ways which would never be reversed!
+In effect, John Cooper’s team – and its front-to-back engine philosophy – re-wrote the F1 tech spec.
+After that, there was no going back!